automl/SMAC3/source/manual.rst

         from smac.smbo.smbo import SMBO
         from smac.stats.stats import Stats

-In lines 14-17 we import the ConfigurationSpace and Parametertypes in order to later be able to declare different parameters.
+First, we import the ConfigurationSpace and Parametertypes in order to later declare different parameters.

-Now we can build the Configuration Space:
+Now, we build the Configuration Space:

     .. code-block:: python
-        :lineno-start: 47
+        :lineno-start: 38

         # build Configuration Space which defines all parameters and their ranges
         n_params = 16